WealthR › Compare › WealthR vs Snoop

 Bill-switch recommendations No Yes — energy, broadband, mobile

-Transaction categorisation Not the focus Automatic via Open Banking
+Transaction categorisation No transaction view (manual monthly totals only) Automatic via Open Banking

 Automatic balance updates Manual monthly entry (~2 min) Via Open Banking